-EPA also works collaboratively with industry and states through its voluntary Natural Gas STAR program to reduce methane from existing oil and gas operations.
+Regardless of the regulatory approach, EPA continues to work with industry and states through its voluntary Natural Gas STAR program to reduce methane from existing oil and gas operations.

-In addition, on January 22, 2016, the Department of the Interior proposed a Methane Waste and Reduction Rule to reduce methane emissions from all wells on lands managed by the Bureau of Land Management and Indian lands.
-It proposed the first-ever limits for flaring of natural gas as well as increased disclosure requirements.
-The proposal would prohibit venting except in specified circumstances and require pre-drill planning for leak reduction and increased use of leak-detection technology.
+In addition, Executive Order 13990 would require the Department of Interior to review a 2018 rule that rescinded the 2016 methane emissions rule from wells on lands managed by the Bureau of Land Management and Indian lands.
+The 2016 rule placed the first limits on flaring natural gas and increased disclosure requirements.
+Furthermore, it prohibited venting except in specified circumstances, required pre-drill planning for leak reduction, and increased use of leak-detection technology.

 Other Industrial Sources

 Other industrial sectors, such as refineries and cement kilns, have been regulated for certain pollutants, including particulate matter (PM), sulfur dioxide (SO2), and dioxides of nitrogen (NOx), since the Clean Air Act became law in 1970.